DevOps-Nirvana/threaded-cron-task-engine/README.md

 # Usage (Installation)

 To get started simply install the requirements with `pip install pyyaml` or `pip install -r requirements.txt` and then `python3 run.py` or `./run.py`.
 It should immediately start up and run on Linux/Mac.
-On Windows you will need a different config file (todo, add an example for windows).
+On Windows you will need an slightly different config file, basically just use Windows-specific paths for chdir.
+See `tasks-windows.yml`.
+Also on Windows CTRL-C doesn't always kill the entire engine and all children.
+You may need to force-kill the process from the task manager, or simply close the window if you ran it in an Windows Command Prompt/shell.

 To begin configuring the tasks you wish to run, please edit the `tasks.yml` file and add the commands you wish to run.
 The file is well documented and self explanatory.
 Put in the tasks you wish to add, and re-run `run.py` and watch it work.